-When biologists first began to classify marijuana plants through the process known as taxonomy, only one type of species was discussed.
+When biologists first began to classify cannabis plants through the process known as taxonomy, only one type of species was discussed.
 Named Cannabis indica Lam. after the botanist Jean-Baptiste Lamarck who first studied it in 1753, these short, bushy plants grew throughout cool, high altitude regions, most notably the Hindu Kush mountain range.

 Years later, around 1785, Lamarck described a completely different cannabis plant that grew around hotter equatorial regions, including Thailand, Mexico and Southeast Asia.
 He named these taller, skinnier plants Cannabis sativa.